killianmcshane/killianmcshane/README.md

 ### Hi, I'm Killian.
-Welcome to my little corner of GitHub.
+Welcome to my wee corner of GitHub.

 ### Connect with me: